DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/07_guide_DIY.md

 ###Links and cross references
-One of the main advantages of ebooks over print is that they can contain links to additional information, whether it be in the same book, or on a web site somewhere out on the internet.
+One of the main advantages of ebooks over print is that they can contain links to additional information, whether it be in the same book, or on a website somewhere out on the Internet.
 InDesign makes it easy to incorporate links into your ebook.

 There are two principal kinds of links: links in which you specify both the destination and the link text, and links that get the link text automatically from the destination.
 This second kind of links are called cross-references.
 It's a good idea to apply a character style to all kinds of links.